1njiku/SB-Capstone2/README.md

 </ol>

 <h2> Results </h2>
 The original dataset contained some reviews in other languages including Spanish and Arabic.
 Preprocessing the text reduced the reviews from a corpus of about 3,000 entries to almost 1,000.
+The LSTM neural network incorporated more layers and had a regularization layer which probably contributed to its superior performance compared to the simple RNN on a small dataset.

 The LSTM neural network had the best performance on accuracy and AUC score followed by the Bernoulli Naive Bayes and the simple RNN neural network.